 Arkana Physical Research: http://arkanaresearch.com/Cables Reviewed:

-I’ll note here that all the above cables came in at over the $1k mark.
+I’ll note here that all the cables with the exception of the Exquisotor digital cable came in at over the $1k mark.

 For details regarding the two systems and some of the music we used, view our Full Loom Evaluation Intro